TURBA

 Sarah-Louise Spies

-PhD., Independent curator, co-founder of Accumulations, UK
+PhD., Independent Curator, Co-founder of Accumulations, UK

 Ken Takiguchi

-PhD., Manager, Setagaya Public Theatre, Japan
+PhD, Manager, Setagaya Public Theatre, Japan

 Francesco Venturi

-PhD. candidate, Kingston University, UK
+PhD.
+Candidate, Kingston University, UK

 Jingyi Wang

-M.A., Independent Performance-Creator/Curator, China/Norway
+Independent Interdisciplinary Performance-creator/curator, China/Norway

 Submission